ardubev16/cineca-choice-helper/README.md

 # Cineca course choice helper

 A simple script that generates an Excel file to help you decide what courses to attend in your next academic adventure.
+This file will contain a list of all the available courses for the chosen cds divided by Year, Teaching and Semester.

 ## Compatibility